gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.9 =
+* Major performance and speed optimizations, now is less process & memory intensive
+* New `iframe` option
+* New `custom` option
+* New `multiple` attribute in select options for selecting multiple values
+* New `desc` attribute in heading options for displaying short descriptions
+* New `alpha` attribute in color options for picking rgba colors
+* New `editor_options` attribute in editor options for specifying editor settings
+* New `tf_admin_tab_created_{namespace}` action
+* New `$titan->getOptions()` function for getting multiple options at once
+* Updated Google Font list
+* Heading options now generate an `id` attribute
+* Now using Gulp for development and building
+* Started using WordPress PHP Coding Standards
+* Started unit testing.
+Coverage currently at 8%
+* Removed initializing state which could cause duplication problems
+* Bumped minimum version to 4.1
+* Simplified Titan Framework checker code
+* Fixed: notice for newly added options
+* Fixed: upload option now uses attachment url in `livePreview` attribute
+* Fixed: meta boxes now save properly for attachment post_types
+* Fixed: font text-shadows
+* Fixed: meta box css & js code from showing up in non-singular pages
+* Fixed: stray border in enable options in the customizer
+* Removed: references to old select-google-font option

+= 1.8.1 =
+* Duplicated CSS rules #271
+* Generated css contains duplicated declarations #232
+* Add support for checking item ID #267
+* Removed missing gallery since we still need to work on it bd23623

 = 1.8 =
 * New option: ajax-button